 Window Replacement Plan 2018, Part 1: Can windows be replaced in the winter?

-For many homeowners, the thought of having to replace windows in the winter sends chills up their spines.
+For many homeowners, the idea of having to replace windows in the winter sends chills up their spines.
 It’s not just because of the season, but because they think replacing their windows in Casper will come with an array of extra problems due to the time of year.
-While replacing windows in the winter months does require a few extra hurdles, there are actually positives that can make winter a great time for window replacement for the savvy homeowner.
+While replacing windows in the colder months does require a few extra hurdles, there are actually positives that can make winter the right time for window replacement for the savvy homeowner.

-People often recognize they should consider window replacement in the winter.
-The blustery weather shows air leaks and other concerns with existing windows, either through draftier rooms or higher power bills due to energy inefficiency from windows were leaks have yet to be discovered.
+People often realize they should consider window replacement in the winter.
+The blustery weather exposes air leaks and other issues with existing windows, either through draftier rooms or higher power bills due to energy inefficiency from windows were leaks have yet to be discovered.

 Rather than sit back and wait for the spring to make a replacement, consider these reasons for replacing windows during the winter months and check out some strategies that will help service go smoothly: